japoveda10/lstm_ui/README.md

 # LSTM Proposed Approach Django UI

 Welcome!
-This is the [LSTM Proposed Approach](https://link.springer.com/chapter/10.1007/978-3-030-26619-6_19) UI.

 ![LSTM Proposed Approach Main Page](https://raw.githubusercontent.com/japoveda10/lstm_ui/master/lstm/IMAGE.png)

 ## What is it?

-This is the User Interface of [GenerativeLSTM](https://github.com/AdaptiveBProcess/GenerativeLSTM), an application that builds and uses generative models from event logs in XES format using LSTM neural networks.
+This is the UI of [GenerativeLSTM](https://github.com/AdaptiveBProcess/GenerativeLSTM), an application that builds and uses generative models from event logs using LSTM neural networks.
+For more information about this project, click [here](https://link.springer.com/chapter/10.1007/978-3-030-26619-6_19).

 ## How is it built?

-The UI is built using a Python framework called [Django](https://www.djangoproject.com/).
-This Python framework follows the **Model-Template-View** pattern.
+This project is built using a Python framework called [Django](https://www.djangoproject.com/).
+Django follows the **Model-Template-View** pattern.
 This project also uses [Chart.js](https://www.chartjs.org/) and [ProcessFlow](https://github.com/GabrielchenCN/ProcessFlow).

 ## How can I run it?